microsoft/PowerToys/README.md

 ### 0.29 - December 2020 Update

 Our goals for [v0.29 release cycle][github-release-link] were to focus on adding on end-user experience, stability, accessibility, localization and quality of life improvements for both the development team and our end users.
-Due to the short dev cycle due to the holidays this month, a larger work items will show up next release such as FZ editor improvements and two new plug-ins for PowerToys Run.
+Due to the short dev cycle due to the holidays this month, larger work items will show up next release such as FZ editor improvements and two new plug-ins for PowerToys Run.

 Our [prioritized roadmap][roadmap] of features and utilities that the core team is focusing on for the near future.
 We fixed a lot of localization issues from our initial release but we may not still be perfect.
 If you find an issue, please file a [localization bug][loc-bug].